kaybhutani/snoc/README.md

 # snoc
 SNOC - Social Network of College
+(Any changes regarding name and logo are also appreciated :p )

 SNOC is an open source project which targets some problems faced by college students.
 Anyone willing to contribute can mail his resume at kbhutani0001@gmail.com